oscar-franzen/alona/README.md

                                   algorithm.
 Default: 30
   -s, --species [human|mouse]     Species your data comes from.
 Default: mouse --dark_bg                       Use dark background in scatter plots.
                                   Default: False
-  --color_labels                  Plot cell type labels with the same color as
-                                  the corresponding cell cluster cells.
-                                  Default: True
-  --legend                        Use a legend in plots instead of floating
-                                  labels inscatter plots for cell types.
-                                  Default: False
   -lf, --logfile TEXT             Name of log file.
 Set to /dev/null if you
                                   want to disable logging to a file.
 Default: